Skip to main content

 The agent stores the conversation_id and uses it for all subsequent queries.
 This conversation becomes searchable institutional knowledge — future engineers investigating similar bugs can reference it.

-Phase 2: Understanding System Behavior (Oracle Phase)
+Phase 2: Understanding System Behavior (Expert Phase)

 Goal: Establish ground truth about how the system should work before investigating what’s wrong.
 This phase is the key differentiator.
 Without it, you risk fixing symptoms instead of root causes, breaking adjacent functionality, or missing architectural constraints that explain why the code works the way it does.
 Query 1 — Architecture Discovery: